ybernalg/RNA_editing_multiomic_machinelearning_models_breastcancer/README.md

 # RNA Editing Multiomic Machine Learning Models for Breast Cancer

-This repository contains the code and resources necessary to reproduce analyses conducted as part of a research project focusing on **A>I(G) RNA editing** and its impact on the response to genotoxic drugs in breast cancer.
-The study leverages multi-omics approaches and machine learning models to uncover key biological insights.
+This repository contains the code and resources necessary to reproduce analyses conducted as part of a research project in which we integrate multi-omics data with a particular focus on A-to-I(G) RNA editing to predict drug response in BC using machine learning (ML) models.
+Additionally, we designed a risk score for non-response based on ML-derived features using clinical trial data.
+While RNA editing events associated with drug response have been explored in lung cancer, gastric cancer, and AML, in BC, they have only been linked to survival outcomes.
+To address this gap, we also developed a simple probability-based score to assess therapy response.

 ---